 This procedure is needed when the gum line is uneven and creates pockets between the teeth and gums.
 By smoothing out these pockets, we can help to prevent infections and tooth decay.

-When the upper molars do not have enough room for wisdom teeth to emerge, this surgical procedure enables your oral surgeon to create more space for these four additional molars.
+When the upper molars do not have enough room for implants, this surgical procedure enables your oral surgeon to create more bone for these implants to be placed.

 Many patients require wisdom teeth extraction to prevent crowding, misalignment, infection, or impaction.
-Our dentist may recommend removing your wisdom teeth before symptoms arise to prevent future complications like cysts, tumors, tooth damage, and jawbone damage.
+Dr. Gonzalez may recommend removing your wisdom teeth before symptoms arise to prevent future complications like cysts, tumors, tooth damage, and jawbone damage.

 When your wisdom teeth are removed, you may experience bleeding, pain, and swelling.
 Over-the-counter pain medication can relieve these symptoms.
 We recommend a soft-food diet when recovering from the procedure.
 You may experience bruising and minor discomfort for a few days following the process.